-Battery life Span of a Smartphone is one of its key features.
-Obviously buyers play close attention to the battery backup and its overall life while buying a Smartphone.
-The fact is many battery complaints arrives mainly due to over-charging.
-Actually even if users adopt best battery charging habits, it is very difficult to remove charger at the exact time.
-Bad thing is Android Smartphones don’t cut down the power supply automatically once the battery is charged up to required extent.
-However if you impose a limit on charging, there are good chances that you can enhance the overall life of your battery.
+The battery life Span of a Smartphone is one of its key features.
+Obviously, buyers pay close attention to the battery backup and its overall life while buying a Smartphone.
+The fact is many battery complaints arrive mainly due to over-charging.
+Actually, even if users adopt the best battery charging habits, it is very difficult to remove the charger at the exact time.
+The bad thing is Android Smartphones don’t cut down the power supply automatically once the battery is charged up to the required extent.
+However, if you impose a limit on charging, there are good chances that you can enhance the overall life of your battery.

-Enhancing Android Battery Life Span by Introducing a Charge Limit
+How To Enhance Android Battery Life Span By Introducing A Charge Limit

-As per some researchers, charging a battery till 85% always contribute a lot in this matter than charging it to 100%.
+As per some researchers, charging a battery to 85% always contribute a lot more in this matter than charging it to 100%.
 In addition to overcharging, heating is another common issue that often degrades the performance of your device.
-Thus you must make it sure that your phone’s battery wouldn’t cross 85% charging.
+Thus you must make sure that your phone’s battery wouldn’t cross 85% charging.
 Possibly you might be wondering how it could be done.

 Recently a developer introduced a root app for this purpose.
-This app is named as Battery Charge Limit.
+This app is named Battery Charge Limit.
 The good thing is you can choose your own limit.
-One catch about this app is it doesn’t work with all the devices.
-It cannot be perfectly said that whether it work on your phone or not.
+One catch about this app is it doesn’t work with all devices.
+It cannot be perfectly said whether it works on your phone or not.

 How to know whether it works on your phone or not?